uib/iam-scim/test1.md

 In the description below we assume the IGA store people, affiliations, and account objects.

 The account objects will be connected to a person and store the allocated username.
-Email-address and feide-id can be derived from the username.
+Email-address and Feide-id can be derived from the username.

 The IGA can start out with an empty database and only store people and affiliations as events are received from DFØ.